suvraadeep/suvradeep.github.io/_portfolio/portfolio-2.md

 ---
-title: "OMNI Agent for career assistant in GenAI"
+title: "OMNI Agent- Your all time GenAI career assistant"
 excerpt: "AI-powered mentor designed to simplify and support your journey in your learning, resume preparation, interview assistance, and job hunting  <br/><img src='/images/omni-img.png'>"
 collection: portfolio
 ---